 - A. For medical records and report copies requested for the purpose of investigating or administering a workers' compensation claim, a practitioner may charge for paper and electronic copies as set forth in the HCP fee schedule, except as provided in Paragraphs (12), (13), (14) and (15) of Subsection C of 11.4.7.8 NMAC.
-This fee is inclusive of any and all fees, including, but not limited to, administrative, processing, and handling fee of any kind. - B. A practitioner may charge for the completion of the WCA Form Letter to Health Care Provider the amount set forth in the HCP fee schedule. - C. A practitioner may charge for the completion of the WCA Provider's Report of Physical Ability according to the criteria and amount set forth in the HCP fee schedule. - D. Depositions - (1) An HCP may not charge more than \$400800 for the first hour or any portion thereof; and not more than \$360700 per hour for the second and subsequent hours, prorated in five minute increments.
-An HCP may not charge more than \$200400 for the first hour of deposition preparation time actually spent, and not more than \$120250 per hour for the second or third hours, prorated in five minute increments, up to a maximum of three hours - (2) No compensation shall be paid for travel time to or from the deposition, waiting time prior to the scheduled beginning of the deposition, or time spent reading or correcting depositions.
-For good cause shown, a judge may enter a written order providing recompense to an HCP for reading and correcting a deposition. - (3) An HCP may require that they be paid for the first hour of the deposition testimony either before or at the time of the deposition. - (4) A non-refundable fee of up to \$400 800 may be charged by an HCP for deposition appointments at which the attorney making the appointment is a no-show or fails to cancel at least 48 hours in advance. - (5) Any notice of deposition to a practitioner shall contain the following language: "The rules of the WCA provide a schedule of maximum permissible fees for deposition testimony.
-No more than \$400800 for the first hour and \$360700 for each subsequent hour is permitted.
+This fee is inclusive of any and all fees, including, but not limited to, administrative, processing, and handling fee of any kind. - B. A practitioner may charge for the completion of the WCA Form Letter to Health Care Provider the amount set forth in the HCP fee schedule. - C. A practitioner may charge for the completion of the WCA Provider's Report of Physical Ability according to the criteria and amount set forth in the HCP fee schedule. - D. Depositions - (1) An HCP may not charge more than \$400.800 for the first per hour or any portion thereof, and not more than \$360 per hour for the second and subsequent hours, prorated in five fifteen minute increments.
+An HCP may not charge more than \$200.400 for the first per hour of deposition preparation time actually spent, and not more than \$120 per hour for the second or third hours, prorated in five fifteen minute increments, up to a maximum of three hours. - (2) No compensation shall be paid for travel time to or from the deposition, waiting time prior to the scheduled beginning of the deposition, or time spent reading or correcting depositions.
+For good cause shown, a judge may enter a written order providing recompense to an HCP for reading and correcting a deposition. - (3) An HCP may require that they be paid for the first hour of the deposition testimony either before or at the time of the deposition. - (4) A non-refundable fee of up to \$\frac{400}{800}\$ may be charged by an HCP for deposition appointments at which the attorney making the appointment is a no-show or fails to cancel at least 48 hours in advance. - (5) Any notice of deposition to a practitioner shall contain the following language: "The rules of the WCA provide a schedule of maximum permissible fees for deposition testimony.
+No more than \$400-800 for the first-per hour and \$360 for each subsequent hour is permitted, prorated in fifteen minute increments.
 Fees for the second and subsequent hours shall be prorated in five minute increments.
-An HCP may not charge more than \$200400 for the first hour of deposition preparation time actually spent, and not more than \$120250 for the second or third hours, prorated in five minute increments, up to a maximum of three hours." - E. Live testimony by a health care provider: Such testimony is allowed only pursuant to an order by a judge.
-Fees for live testimony, travel, lodging, and preparation time shall be set by the judge.
+An HCP may not charge more than \$200 400 for the first hour of deposition preparation time actually spent, and not more than \$120 for the second or third hours, prorated in five fifteen minute increments, up to a maximum of three hours." - E. Live testimony by a health care provider: Such testimony is allowed only pursuant to an order by a judge.
+Fees for live testimony, travel, lodging, and preparation time shall be set by the judge. - F. Disputes concerning the HCP fee schedule shall be raised with the assigned judge, if any, or pursuant to the medical billing dispute process set forth in 11.4.7.11 NMAC.
+[11.4.7.13 NMAC Rp, 11.4.7.13 NMAC, 1/1/2023; A, 11/7/25]

-- F. Disputes concerning the HCP fee schedule shall be raised with the assigned judge, if any, or pursuant to the medical billing dispute process set forth in 11.4.7.11 NMAC.
-[11.4.7.13 NMAC Rp, 11.4.7.13 NMAC, 1/1/2023] - 11.4.7.14 ENFORCEMENT: Any complaint of a violation of these rules shall be made, in writing, to the medical cost containment bureau, enforcement bureau, or assigned workers' compensation judge, if any.
-[11.4.7.14 NMAC Rp, 11.4.7.15 NMAC, 12/31/2013; A, 10/1/2015, Rp, 1/1/2023]
+11.4.7.14 ENFORCEMENT: Any complaint of a violation of these rules shall be made, in writing, to the medical cost containment bureau, enforcement bureau, or assigned workers' compensation judge, if any.
+[11.4.7.14 NMAC - Rp, 11.4.7.15 NMAC, 12/31/2013; A, 10/1/2015, Rp, 1/1/2023]